 By measuring C-peptide levels, doctors can also tell the difference between type 1 and type 2 diabetes.

 Autoantibody tests look for autoantibodies in the blood, and they can detect these autoantibodies even before type 1 diabetes symptoms appear.
-By screening for autoantibodies, we can identify people who are at risk of developing T1D and intervene early to try to prevent or delay the onset of the disease.
+By screening for autoantibodies, we can identify people who are at risk of developing T1D and intervene early to try to prevent or delay the onset of the condition.